mlmar/block-2/README.md

 # block
 - First version of block can be found [here](https://github.com/mlmar/Block.git)
-- This is an simplified alternative gamemode of the original game using socket.io for mutliplayer lobbies.
+- This is a simplified alternative gamemode of the original game using socket.io for mutliplayer lobbies.